-- First and foremost, look to see new and different things and respond to what you see instead of searching for what others have photographed.
-Let the photograph find you
+- FLook to see new and different things and respond to what you see, instead of searching for what others have photographed.
+Let the photograph find you.

 - Set your camera for auto ISO.
 If the setting allows, set the minimum shutter speed to 1/500 seconds.
 I shot in aperture priority mode on my Canon EOS 5D Mark IV.

-- But, the M5 infrared camera did not allow for setting the minimum shutter speed.
+- The M5 infrared camera did not allow for setting the minimum shutter speed.
 So, I set that to auto ISO, manual mode with shutter speed at 1/750 seconds and an f-stop of 7.5 or thereabouts.
-The exposure was handled essentially by varying the ISO as needed.
+The exposure was handled, essentially by varying the ISO as needed.

 - Choose a suitable lens for the experience and your camera.
 On my full-frame 5D, I had a 24-70mm lens which at times felt too short.
-On the APS-C crop-sensor M5 was an 18-150 mm lens which worked very well for wide-angle shots as well as good telephoto when I needed.
-The full-frame equivalent would be 28-240 mm but something in that range will be very comfortable
+On the APS-C crop-sensor, M5 was an 18-150 mm lens which worked very well for wide-angle shots as well as good telephoto when I needed it.
+The full-frame equivalent would be 28-240 mm but something in that range will be very comfortable.

 - You will shoot from the left side of the helicopter, if there are two passengers you will both likely sit on the same side.